Anthony Brooke

-Anthony Walter Dayrell Brooke (10 December 1912 – 2 March 2011) was proclaimed the Rajah Muda (heir apparent; Malay: Yang Amat Mulia Tuan Rajah Muda Sarawak) on 25 March 1939, by his uncle, Rajah of Sarawak, Charles Vyner Brooke, the third and last ruling White Rajah.
+Anthony Walter Dayrell Brooke (10 December 1912 – 2 March 2011) was proclaimed the Rajah Muda (heir apparent; Malay: Yang Amat Mulia Rajah Muda Sarawak) on 25 March 1939, by his uncle, Rajah of Sarawak, Charles Vyner Brooke, the third and last ruling White Rajah.
 Later in his life he was a peace activist founding the organisation Operation Peace Through Unity.
 He died in Whanganui, New Zealand.

 Brooke was the son of Bertram, Tuan Muda of Sarawak and Gladys Milton Palmer, daughter of Sir Walter Palmer, 1st Baronet, and heir to part of the Huntley & Palmers biscuit fortune.

 Background

 Anthony Brooke grew up in Britain and was educated at Eton College; Trinity College, Cambridge; and the School of African and Oriental Studies, University of London.
 Throughout the 1930s he served the Sarawak civil service in various sectors, including the Land and Registry Department, and as a magistrate.

 Brooke was proclaimed Rajah Muda of Sarawak on 25 March 1939 and was granted the personal style of His Highness.
 Having been responsible for administering Sarawak between 1939 and 1940, in the absence of the Rajah, he was deprived of his styles and titles on 17 January 1940, over his marriage to a commoner, Kathleen Hudden, sister of a Sarawak government official.
 Anthony Brooke was restored as Rajah Muda conditionally on a 5 year probationary period in April 1941, but then dismissed and expelled from the state in September 1941, for objecting to various aspects of a proposed new constitution.

 He enlisted in the British Army as a private soldier in November 1941, during the Second World War, and from 1941 to 1944 served as a lieutenant in the Intelligence Corps on the staff of the South East Asia Command at Kandy, Ceylon.
 He was special commissioner for Sarawak in the United Kingdom from 1944 to 1945.

 In 1944, Brooke was restored as Rajah Muda, after consultations between his uncle and father.
 He was, however, deprived of his titles again on 12 October 1945.